kuko6/roi-analysis/README.md

 # Roi Analysis
-Simple library for analysing DAPI microscopy images.
+Notebook for analysing DAPI microscopy images.

+Code for the library is in the [library](https://github.com/kuko6/roi-analysis/tree/library) branch.

 ## Prerequisites
 Python 3.12
 Conda or pip with a virtual environment tool.